← FRACTALREALITY.CA

 But there is a deeper problem.
 Every ethical principle can be performed without being lived.
 Someone can look caring without caring, cite evidence without seeking truth, claim honesty while projecting, and declare agreement while demanding obedience.

 What separates lived ethics from performed ethics?
-Four living qualities (one for each pillar) that keep the whole thing alive rather than frozen into empty form.
+Five living qualities (one for each pillar) that keep the whole thing alive rather than frozen into empty form.

 01